asan-nasa/mtR_find/README.md

 <br />
 --input_path: defalut value is current working directory.
 Users can specify a input path <br />
 --output_path: defalut value is current working directory.
 Users can specify a output path <br />
+--cutoff: default value = 200. cutoff corresponds to the threshold value of the total ncRNA count of individual ncRNAs from all the libraries combined together.
+For example, a cutoff value of 200 would discard ncRNA sequences with total count (from all libraries) less than 200.
+--filter, default = 50, a length filter applicable only for mt-lncRNAs, if users want to study only lncRNAs greater than 200, they can specify "--filter 200" in the command line

 --files: defalut value is "None".
 If the files are in different locations, the absolute path of the files can be specified.
 Note: if –input_path is specified, --files cannot be specified.
 If –files